 This easy recipe for chocolate chess pie is basically a creamy slice of fudge in a piecrust.
 The dessert of your chocolate dreams!

-- Preheat the oven to 350 and spray a nine inch pie plate with cooking spray.
+Preheat your oven to 350 and spray a nine inch pie plate with cooking spray.

-- Bake for 45 minutes or until the filling is firm along the sides (it might still be a little wiggly in the middle – that’s okay!)
+Bake your pie for 45 minutes or until the filling is firm along the sides (it might still be a little wiggly in the middle – that’s okay!)

 Cool until just warm (and this pie is also awesome chilled, by the way).